 Professional Standards Bureau

-The Professional Standards Bureau is responsible for the oversight of the Training and Recruiting Division, the Texas Police Chief’s Accreditation and Recognition Program, Planning and Research, and Staff and Inventory Inspections.
+The Professional Standards Bureau is responsible for the oversight of the Crisis Intervention Team, Training and Recruiting Division, the Texas Police Chief’s Accreditation and Recognition Program, Planning and Research, and Staff and Inventory Inspections.

 - Training and Recruiting Division: Responsible for the recruitment, hiring, and training of new police officers.
 Also responsible for preparing, scheduling, and providing training to all officers in order to meet the training requirements and mandates set forth by the Texas Commission on Law Enforcement.